stuymedova/kirby-vite-postcss/README.md

 # Kirby + Vite template

-[Kirby CMS template](https://github.com/stuymedova/kirby-rollup-postcss) adapted to use with Vite.
+[Kirby CMS template](https://github.com/stuymedova/kirby-rollup-postcss) adapted to be used with Vite.

 ## Overview